ansys/pyacp/doc/source/user_guide/howto/create_input_file.rst

 * Assign a thickness and a material to the geometry.
 (These are later overwritten by PyACP.)
 * Optional: Define the boundary conditions.
 * Select "Static Structural (A5)" in the tree and then click **Environment/Write Input File** in the navigation bar.
-* Save the input file in \*.dat format to the desired location.
+* Save the input file to a DAT file in the desired location.

 The created input file can be read with the :meth:`.ACPWorkflow.from_cdb_or_dat_file` method.